michaelspatrick/clustercheck/README.md

 * Username and password for the connection are stored unencrypted in plain text format in the script, jeopardizing security.
 * The script must execute a query every time it is called, which can impact performance.

-The plugin method resolves all of the above issues.
-Plugins are easy to install and enable.
-No additional permissions are required beyond those needed to manage MySQL.
+Advantages of the plugin method:
+* Easy to install and configure.
+* No need for root privileges to configure.
+* No need for knowledge of xinetd or services.
+* No need to configure access or store login informaiton in a text file.
+The plugin runs internal to the MySQL daemon.
+* Plugin uses system calls and variables instead of performing SQL queries.

-In all fairness, performance impact needs to be further tested but I remain optimistic it is minimal.
+In all fairness, performance impact needs to be further tested.

 ### Development Server Setup